awsdocs/aws-greengrass-developer-guide/doc_source/secrets-console.md

 + AWS IoT Greengrass must be configured to support local secrets\.
 For more information, see [Secrets Requirements](secrets.md#secrets-reqs)\.
 **Note**
 This includes allowing access to your Secrets Manager secrets\.
 If you're using the default Greengrass service role, Greengrass has permission to get the values of secrets with names that start with *greengrass\-*\.
-+ To get the values of local secrets, your user\-defined Lambda functions must use AWS IoT Greengrass Core SDK v1\.3\.0\.
++ To get the values of local secrets, your user\-defined Lambda functions must use AWS IoT Greengrass Core SDK v1\.3\.0 or later\.

 ## Step 1: Create a Secrets Manager Secret<a name="secrets-console-create-secret"></a>